vojtechkral/bard/README.md

 #### Was this software developed with <3 ?

 As a matter of fact, yes, this tool was made by less than three developers.
-It's really just me so far.
+Check out the [Contributors](https://github.com/vojtechkral/bard/graphs/contributors) page for details.